MackenzieBerliner-Glasser/alc-student-es6-practice/README.md

 - `arr.some`
 - `arr.reduce`

+### Destructuring:

+Overview on what destructuring is.

+-Objects
+-Arrays
+-Using both!

 ### Object Literals:

 Overview of `object literals` and how ES6 syntax can help reduce code.

+### Rest and Spread

+Overview of how rest params and spread operator works.

+Note: Separate folders for each example `rest-params` and `spread-operator`.